Primary tabs

 Feedback

-There is an internal examination on the material covered in the preparatory course which is assessed on a pass/fail basis.
-Failing this preparatory course will indicate that a student will need to improve their mathematical skills to cope with the main part of the course.
+There is a test on the material covered in the preparatory course which is marked on a pass/fail basis.
+The test is formative and does not contribute to the overall mark for the MPhil, but failing this preparatory course will indicate that a student will need to improve their mathematical and statistical skills to cope with the main part of the course.

 There are some practice exams in January and students receive feedback on their performance.

-Classes in problem sets take place for compulsory modules and some optional modules.
+Classes in problem sets take place for core and advanced modules, and some optional modules.

 Each student receives individual supervision for the dissertation component of the MPhil in Finance and Economics.